Board of Supervisors

 the section on Deferred Compensation removing the reference to

-contributions to 457 plans only and adding language to allow for other
+contributions to 457 plans only and adding language to allow for other plan

-changes to Board of Supervisors overall compensation.
+Board of Supervisors overall compensation.

 FUNDING: General Fund.